ncsa/TGI_RAILS_Documentation/docs/source/accessing/index.rst

 Direct access to TGI RAILS is provided via SSH.
 Most Unix-like operating systems provide an SSH client by default, which can be accessed by typing the `ssh` command in a terminal.
-For systems that don't provide a default ssh client such as Windows, we recommend using the `PuTTY <https://putty.org>`_ SSH client.
+For systems that don't provide a default SSH client such as Windows, we recommend using the `PuTTY <https://putty.org>`_ SSH client.

-To connect to RAILs via ssh, use the following command where `<username>` is replaced by your NCSA account username:
+To connect to RAILs via SSH, use the following command where `<username>` is replaced by your NCSA account username:

 .. code-block:: terminal